 Eco-friendly options can often cost more than their more damaging counterparts, leading to situations where people who want to live green lives can’t do so for fear of poverty.
 It doesn’t have to be this way, though.
 Here’s how you can lead a green lifestyle without breaking the bank!

 Take advantage of loans

-One of the reasons that you might be struggling to make better choices to lead an environmentally friendly life is because you’re suffering from a bad credit rating.
-This is all too common; debts or missed credit card repayments can lead you to have a low credit score, which can in turn stop companies from lending to you and thus make things even harder.
+One of the reasons that you might be struggling to make better choices to lead an environmentally friendly life is that you’re suffering from a bad credit rating.
+This is all too common; debts or missed credit card repayments can lead you to have a low credit score, which can, in turn, stop companies from lending to you and thus make things even harder.

 You don’t need to suffer, though.
 There are plenty of companies out there who can provide you with bad credit personal loans to get you back on your feet.
 Once you’re financially solvent once again, you can start committing your money to living a more eco-friendly lifestyle, but until that time, don’t be afraid to look into loans!